ibm-cloud-docs/cloud-databases/reference-monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `count` |
 | `Segment By` | `Service instance, Service instance name` |
-{: caption="Table 32: The rate of sorted rows metric metadata" caption-side="top"}
+{: caption="The rate of sorted rows metric metadata" caption-side="top"}

 #### MySQL The rate of sorts that were done by scanning the table
 {: #ibm_databases_for_mysql_sort_scan_rate}